How to make money on your blog…with affiliate links

 So how do you go about it?

 The good news about affiliate links is you can start earning money from them immediately and the amount of money you make is not directly linked to the number of pageviews, so even small blogs can make money with affiliate links, if they go about it the right way.

 Start by researching affiliate schemes related to your blog’s topic and then apply to be an affiliate – this is usually as simple as filling in a form or sending an email, and you usually hear back pretty quickly too.

 Good schemes to start with are Amazon’s affiliate programme and ShareASale’s affiliate programme, as they have lots of different products, so you should be able to find plenty that fit your niche.

 Next, write content that naturally includes links to the product or products that you are an affiliate for.
 It could be a review, or it could be a ‘top 10’ type piece, or just a link that slips naturally into an otherwise fairly normal blog post.
 And make sure you include your special affiliate link when you link to the place where people can buy that product, so you get the commission.

 You will also need to clearly state that your link is an affiliate link to comply with rules on disclosure.

 How to earn lots of money with affiliate links

 The best way to earn good money with affiliate links is to really research the best affiliate schemes for your niche and then use your affiliate links in lots of natural blog posts.
-Affiliate links should seem natural and helpful to your readers, not annoying and spammy – if every other word is an affiliate link that’s not cool!
+Affiliate links should seem natural and helpful to your readers, not annoying and spammy… If every other word is an affiliate link, that’s not going to work!
 The vibe should be about helping and advising people not constant selling and money grabbing.